abubekernuru/HTML-CSS-JavaScript-projects/README.md

 ## Link to the live demo
 The app has been deployed on Vercel.
 You can access it here : [new-year-countdown-timer](https://new-cear-countdown.vercel.app/)

+# Automated Search Bar

+- This is a very simple search bar and mostly used css and less javascript.
+- It only has one event listener function.
+- It mainly teaches me how to use transition in different properties of css.

+### Done by Abubeker Nuru on Sunday, 22-10-2017Ec.